 Financial support and contributions provided by the Baltimore County Commission on Arts and Sciences, the Goucher College Center for Art and Media, the Lahey Fund, and other supporters of the contemporary arts.

-Intricate Observations X2 will be on view in Goucher College’s Silber Art Gallery in the Sandy J. Unger Athenaeum from August 30 through October 9, 2016.
+Under the Scope will be on view in Goucher College’s Silber Art Gallery in the Sandy J. Unger Athenaeum from October, 25 to December 4th, 2016.

 Under the Scope showcases how seven contemporary artists each explore different methodologies and aspects of science.
 Through sculpture, installation, painting, printmaking, performance, photography, and video, the artists probe beneath the surface of things, often diving into the depths of the microscopic world.